 Updated 21st March

-We will re-open on Good Friday and on weekends and bank holidays subject to volumteers being available.
+The Tea Room is open on weekends subject to volumteers being available.
 If you would like to volunteer, please contact us.

-We hope to restart events in 2021, subject to Government guidelines.
+We hope to restart events later this year, subject to Government guidelines.

 The gardening group has restarted on Tuesday afternoons.
 Meet at 1.30 p.m. near the compound.
 We are following current social distancing guidelines